 Regulatory bodies like the World Health Organization, Health Canada and the American Academy of Pediatrics all agree – it’s best to wait until your baby is around six months of age before offering any food other than breastmilk.
 This means…no cereal in the bottle, no purees, no finger foods, no non-milk beverages…nada.

-Why do we say vague descriptions like “around” 6 months?
+So why do the experts use vague descriptions like “around” 6 months?

 - The ability to sit in an upright position independently

 - The ability to reach for objects and bring them to their mouth with precision